pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 ### 🔒 Artifact Output Contract

-For every phase output, stage output, or final artifact governed by a Reference template, the LLM MUST produce a fully expanded, literal instantiation of all applicable templates and subtemplates.
+The LLM MUST treat templates as a **schema**, not guidance, and strictly follow Usage Rules.
+For every output governed by a template, the LLM MUST produce a fully expanded, literal instantiation of all applicable templates and subtemplates.

 Intermediate artifacts MUST be fully generated during their respective phases or stages.

-Intermediate phase reports MUST NOT be inserted into final `roadmap.md` unless explicitly requested.

 The LLM MUST: